netenglabs/suzieq/docs/2020-priority.md

 * --Topology as a first class property--
   * draw a map for physical and logical layers, including routing protocols
   * neighbor discovery
-    * --show neighbors that we know about but aren't polling--s
+    * --show neighbors that we know about but aren't polling--
     * maybe be able to just start with one IP address and then discover everything that must be polled by suzieq
 * ~~support augmenting columns (like adding peerHostname in OSPF when all we have is peerIP)~~